 The costs of having weight loss surgery are made up of a number of sources:

-Guidelines for obesity surgery are fairly rigid.
-They are established by obesity surgical societies (OSSANZ and IFSO) and government bodies (National Institutes of Health) to ensure the safety and efficacy of the operations.
+Guidelines for weight loss surgery are established by obesity surgical societies (OSSANZ and IFSO) and government bodies (National Institutes of Health) to ensure the safety and efficacy of the operations.

 You may be a candidate if: